|A roux based stew of oysters in a cream sauce, is finished with a drizzle of hot sauce and garnished with broken saltine crackers and green onion.|

 - Fresh sliced green onion, for garnish

-Heat the milk and half and half or cream in a medium sized saucepan over a low simmer.
+Heat the milk and half and half or cream in the microwave, or in a medium sized saucepan over a low simmer.
 You want to slowly warm the mixture so take care not to allow it to boil.
-Meanwhile, in a separate skillet, melt the butter over medium to medium high heat and start a roux by stirring in the flour, one tablespoon at a time, until fully incorporated.
+Meanwhile, in a separate saucepan, melt the fat over medium to medium high heat and start a roux by stirring in the flour, one tablespoon at a time, until fully incorporated.
 Cook and stir for 2 minutes.
 Add the onion and cook until softened.
-Add the Cajun seasoning and garlic salt and stir in.
+Stir in the Cajun seasoning and garlic salt.
 Reduce heat to just under medium.

 Slowly begin to add the warmed milk blend to the roux about one cup at a time, and stirring constantly until all of the milk has been incorporated.
-Do not boil.
-Drain the oysters, reserving the liquid; set the oysters aside, and stir in the liquid from the oysters (the oyster liquor), bringing it up to a slow simmer.
+Simmer but do not allow to boil.
+Drain the oysters, reserving the liquid; set the oysters aside, and stir in the oyster liquor, bringing it up to a bubble.
 Add the green onion, and simmer for 10 minutes, stirring frequently.

-Add the oysters and slow simmer until the edges of the oysters begin to curl.
+Add the oysters and simmer until the edges of the oysters begin to curl and the oysters are cooked through.
 Plate in a nice soup bowl, and drizzle each serving with a bit of hot sauce - I like the combination of Tiger Sauce and Louisiana hot sauce.
 Crumble a couple of saltines in the center of each bowl and garnish with a sprinkle of fresh sliced green onion.
 Also very good spooned over homemade mashed potatoes.

 Requires Adobe Reader - download it free!©Deep South Dish